polymathrobotics/oci/cinc/README.md

 # cinc
 CINC is a free, open source distribution of Chef.
 CINC is a recursive acronym - CINC is not Chef.
-These container images package all the the CINC projects.
+These container images package all of the CINC projects.

 ## cinc-auditor